What is Gamma Knife Icon?

 - The treatment team uses advanced software to determine the treatment plan.

-- When the individual treatment plan is completed, the patient is placed on the Gamma Knife couch and precisely positioned.
+- When the individual treatment plan is completed, you will be placed on the Gamma Knife couch and precisely positioned.

-- The patient is then moved automatically, head first into the machine, and treatment begins.
+- You are then moved automatically, head first into the machine and treatment begins.

 - Actual treatment time varies based on the condition being treated and its location.
-However, the procedure typically lasts from 15 minutes to an hour or more, during which time the patient feels nothing.
+However, the procedure typically lasts from 15 minutes to an hour or more, during which time you will feel nothing.

-- Following treatment, the patient is automatically moved out of the machine, and the head frame is removed.
+- Following treatment, you are automatically moved out of the machine, and the head frame (if used) is removed.

-Gamma Knife treatment is an outpatient procedure.
-The patient will be observed for a period of time and discharged home.
-Patients will not have a great amount of pain from the procedure.
-Over the counter medications such as Tylenol or Motrin will alleviate any discomfort.
+Because Gamma Knife treatment is an outpatient procedure, you will be observed for a period of time and then discharged home.
+You will not likely have a great amount of pain from the procedure.
+Over-the-counter medications such as Tylenol or Motrin can alleviate any discomfort.

 Possible side effects

 With Gamma Knife, some patients have no side effects at all.
 However, when side effects do occur, they are typically related to the specific areas that are being treated.
 Side effects of Gamma Knife radiosurgery include:

 - Mild skin reactions